Gerontology Resources and the Aging Community in Education (GRACE) Program

 Frequently Asked Questions

-How do I become a GRACE Candidate?
-GRACE Candidates are graduate students who have expressed an interest and/or commitment to working with older adults through their actions in the School.
-If you are currently in a GRACE placement, or have completed a GRACE placement, then you are considered a GRACE Candidate.
+How do I become a GRACE candidate?
+GRACE candidates are graduate students who, through their actions in the School of Social Work, have expressed an interest and/or commitment to working with older adults.
+If you are currently in a GRACE placement, or have completed a GRACE placement, then you are considered a GRACE candidate.

 How do I become a GRACE Scholar?
 In order to earn a GRACE Scholar designation, students must: